Dark Swarm Young Adult Book (preview)

 Jack heard William outside.
-“I Mr. Morrison!
+“Hi, Mr. Morrison!
 How’s Jack?”

 Mel pointed.
 “You’re gonna–” There was a crunching sound, snapping twigs.
-Mel’s head lowered, his palm resting on his forehead.
+Mel’s head lowered, his palm slapping his forehead.
 “That was my wife’s new gardenia you just stepped on.”

 Mel waved.
 “It’s fine.
 We’re fine.
 We’re going to bed.
 Have a good night.
 Say hi to your father for me.”

-“Oh okay, will do.”
-William’s voice was father away.
+“Oh, okay, will do.”
+William’s voice was farther away.
 “Say sorry to Mrs. M about the plant!”

 Mel pulled the door shut, locking it.
-“That kid is Mimic.”
+“That kid is a Mimic.”

 “What’s a Mimic?”

-“Kids that tell parents what they want to hear, but do the opposite.
-They’re liars and cheats, but they can sure put on a smile.”
+“A Kid that tell parents what they want to hear but are liars and cheats.”

 “I know.
 I tell everyone that.
 No one believes me.”